chitoperalta/rubberize/docs/rendering/calls.md

 </picture>

 If you want, you can use `register_call_converter()` to define how Rubberize should render a specific function call.
 For a step-by-step guide on creating custom converters, refer to the [Custom Calls](custom_types.md#creating-a-call-converter) guide.

+## Suppress Conversion of Calls

+If you want to stop Rubberize from rendering class and function calls based on special conversion rules and make them appear similar to unknown functions, set the `@convert_special_funcs` config option (a `bool`, default is `True`) to `False`.

+This might be useful for cases where the name of a custom function you are using is the same as one of the supported function names.

 ## What's Next?